zhaomin1995/coling2022_repo/README.md

 # Are People Located in the Places They Mention in Their Tweets?
 A Multimodal Approach

+This repository will contain the corpus of the COLING 2022 paper "Are People Located in the Places They Mention in Their Tweets?
+A Multimodal Approach"
+Authors: Zhaomin Xiao and Eduardo Blanco

 ## Requirements
 python 3.6 \
 Python packages: list of packages are provided in env_setup/requirements.txt file. \